Key Metrics for eCommerce Performance Analysis

 Cart Abandonment Rate

-Cart abandonment rate measures how often shoppers leave before they pay.
-When you lower this rate, you increase sales without increasing spend.
+Cart abandonment rate measures how often shoppers leave before paying.
+Lowering this rate increases sales without raising costs.

-Start with the basics: show full costs early, offer trusted payment options, and keep checkout fast on mobile.
-Then track changes so you know what moved the number.
+Start with basics: show full costs early, offer trusted payment options, and keep checkout fast on mobile.
+Track changes to see what works.

 How to reduce cart abandonment